WordPress

 • You want everything version-controlled in WordPress

-Choose Embeddable Widget if...
+Choose WordPress Plugin if...

-• You want the quickest setup possible
+• You want the fastest setup (under 2 minutes)

-• You want auto-updating form styling
+• You want automatic form updates

 Step-by-Step Guide